Is one of your older children about to go on a gap year overseas, or take part in an Erasmus, or study abroad scheme?

 The rules on unaccompanied children travelling vary from airline to airline, so check what their policies are and be prepared to pay extra if your child needs a chaperone.

-British Airways, for example, don’t allow anyone under the age of 12 to travel alone, unless accompanied by an adult aged 16 or over.
+British Airways, for example, don’t allow anyone under the age of 12 to travel alone, unless accompanied by an adult aged 16 or over - good news if your teen needs to accompany a younger sibling.

 Remember also to check visa requirements with the embassy of the country your child is travelling to, as some destinations have different rules about the age children have to be to travel alone.